DillonKyleDev/2D-Chess/README.md

 ## To Play ##

+The release available above is outdated.
+For the latest version download from the "Releases" section on the right-hand sidebar.

 1. Download the release .zip file from "Releases" on the right-hand sidebar
 2. Extract
 3. Run the SimpleChess.exe file